GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/snippets/REAMDE.md

 You must have java installed locally on your machinee.
 Run `java --version` to check if this is available.

-### MemoryStore for Valkey Instance
+### Memorystore for Valkey Instance

-A working instance of memorystore for valkey must be available.
+A working instance of Memorystore for Valkey must be available.
 You can run the [Valkey CLI](https://valkey.io/topics/cli/) for a local instance, or create an instance through the [GCP Platform](https://console.cloud.google.com/memorystore/valkey/instances?).

 ## Running the sample code